Rstzee/pokebase/README.md

 2. **Filter by Generation**: Click on the generation tabs to view Pokémon from specific generations
 3. **View Details**: Click on any Pokémon card to view detailed information in a modal

-## 🔧 Configuration

-### Vite Configuration
-The project uses Vite for fast development and building.
-Configuration can be found in `vite.config.js`.

-### ESLint Configuration
-Code quality is maintained using ESLint.
-Rules are configured in `eslint.config.js`.

 ## 📱 Responsive Design